Chondria/SiB/docs/Running-unit-test-on-substrate-pallet.md

    type ConfigType = ConcreteConfigType;
 }
 ```
->You should also ensure that all external pallets are added as dependencies in `Cargo.toml` file and imported into mock.rs.
+>You should also ensure that all external pallets are added as dependencies in `Cargo.toml` file and imported into src/mock.rs.

 You can also further specify what parts of a pallet you need in your mock runtime like so:
 ```rust